HawAPI/docs/Guides/Rate-Limiting.md

 !!!info Info
 The **HawAPI** is Open Source. \
-If, for some reason, you need more/unlimited requests, i encourage you to host you own server/api.
+If for some reason you need more/unlimited requests, i encourage you to host you own server/api.

 Check our [Github :icon-link-external:]({{git_home}}) page.
 !!!